Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 The solution must follow the principle of **least privilege.**

-Which permission should you grant to User1, and which parameter should be specified when you create KV1?
+<mark>Which permission should you grant to User1, and which parameter should be specified when you create KV1</mark>?

 To answer, select the appropriate options in the answer area.

 NOTE: Each correct selection is worth one point.